jeroenouw/AngularMaterialGo/docs/DEVELOPER.md

 To build the development environment (only client), run `npm run dist`.

+## Blockchain

+When running the Angular application, the blockchain page can be found by login and click on the top right menu.
+Per action (login, logout, updates, etc.) a new block is created and added to the local blockchain.
+You can also add manually data to a block on the blockchain page.

 ## Production (client only)

 To build the production environment, run `npm run prod`.